Asmaa Abulyazeid: Early life

 Asma Abulyazeid was born in Cairo, Egypt.
 Her father is from Cairo and her mother is from Sharqia in Egypt.
-Asmaa liked acting from a very young age, but she could not do acting in her school because of the lack of school theater, but she finally got a chance to perform at college from the first year,in the Atelier Theater.
+Asmaa liked acting from a very young age, but she could not do acting in her school because of the lack of school theater, but she finally got a chance to perform at college from the first year, in the Atelier Theater.

 In the "Theater Atelier" she trained under the hands of director Shadi Daly, and participated in a large number of solo performances, the latest of which was the "Magic Mix of Happiness", which competed in the Arab Theater Festival for the "Sheikh Sultan Al Qasimi Award" for the best Arab theatrical show for 2016.

 Her first theatrical performance was a presentation of the team in her first semester at the college, under the title "Life is Beautiful in Fine Arts", and in the second semester of the same year, she participated in "Antar Stable", directed by the artist Bayoumi Fouad, to "Atelier" The stage".

 In 2014, she participated in the series "I Loved" by Maryam Al Ahmadi, but it was a small role consisting of several scenes.

 She was nominated by producer Ahmed Medhat Sadeq, directed by Tamer Mohsen, to perform the role of Toka in "This Evening", and after passing all the tests which led to the role, she was cast as Toka.

-She began filming the role with a sense of fear to stand for the first time in front of the cameras in a role of this size, especially for the confidence placed in the director, who always told her not to feel the role in order to excel.she loved the role of Taqa because of the qualities of kindness, hospitality and sensitivity.but they were different and much stronger than they really are.
+She first major film role was influenced by her confidence in the director, who advised her not to feel the role in order to excel.
+The actress said she loved the role of Toka for her kindness, hospitality and sensitivity but they were different and much stronger than they really are.

 Abulyazeid went through the experience as a director by directing the play "Melodrama", in 2013, as "Habhan", as well as assisting the director Shadi Daly in the play "Dream Plastic" in which she then played a role, and "Made in China", and The Revolution of the Dead.

 While predominantly doing acting, Abulyazeid has done singing as well.
 This became known when she performed in Raghm El Masafa (Regardless of Distance) with Masaar Egbary in 2020.
 However, she had been singing long before that.
 She was part of the girl band Bahgaga, a women's musical band that presents comedy monologues with oriental tunes.
 They were established in 2015 and are known for mixing singing with performing.
 Abulyazeid was one of the five leading singers of the band and she performed with them in several concerts.
 While she has now left the band to pursuit her acting career, she remains an honorary member of the popular band.

-On February 27, 2019, Entertainment Weekly announced that Rodriguez would play the titular role of Farah in Miss Farah, for which she went on to win a Golden Globe Award.